jws85/.emacs.d/README.md

 If you're in a mode where Space doesn't work, M-j should do the same thing.

-Specifically, SPC f should open a file switcher and SPC b should open a buffer switcher.
-I'm not even sure I can guarantee those staying the same in the future...
+Specifically, <kbd>SPC f f</kbd> should open a file switcher and
+<kbd>SPC b b</kbd> should open a buffer switcher.
+But I can't even
+guarantee those staying the same, as I've already changed them once before!

 # Customizing